 Published: Monday, 13th March 2023

-Two thirds of councils in London condemn Home Office treatment of asylum seekers.
+22 London councils in London condemn Home Office treatment of asylum seekers.

-Twenty-three London councils have written to Suella Braverman to condemn the treatment of asylum seekers living in hotels across the Capital and the UK.
+A group of London councils have written to Suella Braverman to condemn the treatment of asylum seekers living in hotels across the Capital and the UK.

 Following the removal of over 100 people from a hotel in Greenwich to Dunstable, Bedfordshire (more than 50 miles away), the letter urges the Government to take immediate action to prevent further suffering.

 It sets out four key areas of improvement of the treatment of asylum seekers in hotels, including stopping the removal of people at only hours’ notice, improved communication and transparency with local authorities, ensuring basic needs are met including food and healthcare provision, and finding a permanent housing solution for people stuck in hotels.

 The letter, led by the Royal Borough of Greenwich, has been co-signed by the London Boroughs of Barking and Dagenham and Hammersmith and Fulham, and Barnet, Brent, Camden, Ealing, Enfield, Hackney, Haringey, Hounslow, Islington, Lambeth, Lewisham, Newham, Redbridge, Southwark, Tower Hamlets, Waltham Forest, Wandsworth and Westminster City Councils.

 Councillor Anthony Okereke, Leader of the Royal Borough of Greenwich said: “It is appalling that people who have spent months and sometimes years rebuilding their lives, studying, volunteering and establishing community links, are now being removed and placed miles away from their new homes against their wishes.”